 Kevin Carmody Open Golf Tournament to Benefit Fatherless Boys at Gonzaga

-This year the Gonzaga Alumni Association’s Kevin Carmody Scholarship Fund Golf Tournament to benefit fatherless boys (Carmody Open) will be held on Friday October 2, 2015, at The Courses at Andrews Air Force Base.
+This year the Gonzaga Alumni Association’s Kevin Carmody Scholarship Fund Golf Tournament to benefit fatherless boys (Carmody Open) HAS BEEN RESCHEDULED FOR OCTOBER 23, 2015, at The Courses at Andrews Air Force Base.

 In 1985, the first Carmody Open was held to benefit fatherless boys at Gonzaga.
 The need for assistance has not dwindled; rather, it has grown not only in terms of the number of boys that need your help, but also in the amount of funds required.